nixworks/public/news/2010/10/10/README.md

 ##### North Korea
 ### [Prominent North Korean defector Hwang Jang-yop is found dead in Seoul, South Korea. ](/news/2010/10/10/prominent-north-korean-defector-hwang-jang-yop-is-found-dead-in-seoul-south-korea.md)
-_Context: Hwang Jang-yop, North Korea, South Korea, Seoul_
+_Context: North Korea, Seoul, South Korea, Hwang Jang-yop_

 ##### Kyrgyzstan
 ### [Voters in Kyrgyzstan go to the polls for a parliamentary election amid concerns about a possible renewal of tensions between ethnic groups.
 With 50 percent of the vote counted, the Ata-Zhurt party has received the most votes so far but no party is close to achieving a majority. ](/news/2010/10/10/voters-in-kyrgyzstan-go-to-the-polls-for-a-parliamentary-election-amid-concerns-about-a-possible-renewal-of-tensions-between-ethnic-groups.md)
-_Context: Kyrgyzstani parliamentary election, Kyrgyzstan, Ata-Zhurt_
+_Context: Ata-Zhurt, Kyrgyzstani parliamentary election, Kyrgyzstan_

 ##### 10:10
 ### [10:10 and 350.org's "Global Work Party: a day of positive action on climate change" attracts a wide range of events in over 180 countries. ](/news/2010/10/10/10-10-and-350-org-s-global-work-party-a-day-of-positive-action-on-climate-change-attracts-a-wide-range-of-events-in-over-180-countries.md)